Current postgraduate taught students

 - MSc in Advanced Computer Science: Sandra Sampaio

-The responsibility of Associate/Programme Director is as follows:
+The responsibility of Associate/Course Director is as follows:

 - If you require non-academic/personal advice contact your programme tutor or the student support office or the university counselling service.